Scan Process - Overview

 Before starting, check out the quick How to Measure Tire Tread guide to learn how to perform the perfect scan!

-Once you are able to perform the scans, head to the Results page to learn how to handle the measurement results.
+Once you are able to perform the scans, head to the next section page to learn how to handle the measurement results.